 If your child already has this game, you might want to prepare them for the time when they attempt to start up the game and Disney has killed their game servers.
 This may prevent playing the game entirely, or at least the multiplayer parts of it.
 This may ultimately be disappointing for your child.
 You might want to find a way to pry Infinity away from your child now to avoid this disappointment in the future.
 If your child has this game and they are no longer playing it, be thankful and send it to Goodwill quickly.

 If you’re thinking of buying a Toys-To-Life game system, the Skylanders franchise is still very much alive and kicking and will be releasing a new set this year (Skylanders Imaginators).
 It might be worth trying to get your child to switch.
-I know that that series doesn’t offer playing as Ironman, Spiderman, Han Solo, Luke Skywalker or any other Disney owned character, but it will be of little concession when Disney cuts off their interactive servers for Disney Infinity (might be as early as spring 2017).
+I know that that series doesn’t offer playing as Ironman, Spiderman, Han Solo, Luke Skywalker or any other Disney owned character, but it will be of little concession when Disney cuts off their interactive servers for Disney Infinity on March 3rd, 2017.

 Have you recently purchased?